Armin-KF/Armin-KF/README.md

 - Backend Engineer with a strong focus on Platform Engineering and Infrastructure.
 - Building PlayLAN, a distributed gaming platform focused on low-latency networking and service reliability.
 - Experienced with Docker, Linux, PostgreSQL, Redis, observability, and production operations.
-- Building backend services and APIs with Node.js, Go, Express, Gin, SQL, and NoSQL databases.
+- Building backend services and APIs with Node.js, Go, SQL, and NoSQL databases.
 - Comfortable working with monitoring, logging, automation, CI/CD, and self-hosted infrastructure.
 - Interested in platform engineering, cybersecurity, networking, and distributed systems.